 Beyond that, they help reduce bathroom waste by replacing tampons, pads, and pantiliners.

-They come in three different sizes and are approved for both day and nighttime use.
+They come in two different sizes (small and large) and are approved for both day and nighttime use.

 I’ve heard from countless friends and users that this product is just as good (if not better!) than tampons and pads.
 They’re less messy, save you money, and are eco-friendly.